BlackRock® Canada Announces April Cash Distributions for the iShares® ETFs

-/EIN News/ -- TORONTO, April 18, 2023 (GLOBE NEWSWIRE) -- BlackRock Asset Management Canada Limited (“BlackRock Canada”), an indirect, wholly-owned subsidiary of BlackRock, Inc. (NYSE: BLK), today announced the April 2023 cash distributions for the iShares ETFs listed on the TSX or NEO which pay on a monthly.
+TORONTO, April 18, 2023 (GLOBE NEWSWIRE) -- BlackRock Asset Management Canada Limited ("BlackRock Canada"), an indirect, wholly-owned subsidiary of BlackRock, Inc. BLK, today announced the April 2023 cash distributions for the iShares ETFs listed on the TSX or NEO which pay on a monthly.
 Unitholders of record of a fund on April 25, 2023 will receive cash distributions payable in respect of that fund on April 28, 2023.

 Details regarding the "per unit" distribution amounts are as follows: